 What is Noah?

-Noah, formed in 2016 and headquartered in San Francisco California is an innovative finance company.
+Noah, formed in 2016 and headquartered in San Francisco California is an innovative finance company that supports homeowners.
 Noah’s key service is allowing homeowners to tap into up to their home’s equity without taking out any sort of loan.

 Instead, eligible homeowners simply apply to receive a cash payout for a share of their home’s equity from Noah and agree to pay back Noah’s investment, with any agreed-upon appreciation, at some point in the future.